-We have acted as Co-Bond Counsel to the Pennsylvania Turnpike Commission (the "Commission") in connection with the issuance by the Commission of its \$100,500,000 Variable Rate Turnpike Revenue Bonds, Series A of 2020 (the "Bonds") on the date hereof.
+We have acted as Co-Bond Counsel to the Pennsylvania Turnpike Commission (the "Commission") in connection with the issuance by the Commission of its \$241,625,000 Turnpike Revenue Bonds, Series B of 2020 (the "Bonds") on the date hereof.

 The Bonds are issued under and pursuant to an Act of the General Assembly of Pennsylvania (the "General Assembly") approved July 18, 2007, P.L.
-169, No. 44 ("Act 44"), as amended and supplemented by an Act of the General Assembly approved November 25, 2013, P.L.
-974, No. 89 ("Act 89"); various Acts of the General Assembly approved on several dates, including the Act of May 21, 1937, P. L. 774; the Act of May 24, 1945, P. L. 972; the Act of February 26, 1947, P. L. 17; the Act of May 23, 1951, P. L. 335; the Act of August 14, 1951, P. L. 1232; and the Act of September 30, 1985, P. L. 240 to the extent not repealed by Act 44 (collectively with Act 44 and Act 89, the "Enabling Acts"), resolutions of the Commission adopted on October 7, 2019 and July 21, 2020 (together, the "Resolutions"), and pursuant to and under an Amended and Restated Trust Indenture dated as of March 1, 2001, between the Commission and U.S. Bank National Association (successor trustee to First Union National Bank), as trustee, as amended and supplemented (as previously amended and supplemented, the "Restated Indenture"), including as supplemented by Supplemental Trust Indenture No. 56 dated as of August 1, 2020 (the "Supplemental Indenture," and together with the Restated Indenture, the "Indenture").
+169, No. 44 ("Act 44"), as amended and supplemented by an Act of the General Assembly approved November 25, 2013, P. L. 974, No. 89 ("Act 89"); various Acts of the General Assembly approved on several dates, including the Act of May 21, 1937, P. L. 774; the Act of May 24, 1945, P. L. 972; the Act of February 26, 1947, P. L. 17; the Act of May 23, 1951, P. L. 335; the Act of August 14, 1951, P. L. 1232; and the Act of September 30, 1985, P. L. 240 to the extent not repealed by Act 44 (collectively with Act 44 and Act 89, the "Enabling Acts"), resolutions of the Commission adopted on October 7, 2019, July 21, 2020 and September 15, 2020 (together, the "Resolutions"), and pursuant to and under an Amended and Restated Trust Indenture dated as of March 1, 2001, between the Commission and U.S. Bank National Association (successor trustee to First Union National Bank), as trustee, as amended and supplemented (as previously amended and supplemented, the "Restated Indenture"), including as supplemented by Supplemental Trust Indenture No. 57 dated as of October 1, 2020 (the "Supplemental Indenture," and together with the Restated Indenture, the "Indenture").
 Capitalized terms used and not otherwise defined herein shall have the meanings ascribed to them in the Indenture.

-The Bonds will bear interest initially in a Weekly Rate Period, subject to conversion to other Interest Rate Periods, and mature in the amount and on the date set forth in the Official Statement of the Commission related to the Bonds.
-The Bonds will be issued only as fully registered bonds, initially in denominations of \$100,000 and integral multiples of \$5,000 in excess thereof.
-The Bonds are subject to mandatory and optional redemption prior to maturity and optional and mandatory tender as more fully described in the Indenture.
+The Bonds will bear interest at the fixed rates and mature in the amounts and on the dates set forth in the Official Statement of the Commission related to the Bonds.
+The Bonds will be issued only as fully registered bonds, in denominations of \$5,000 and integral multiples of \$5,000 in excess thereof.
+The Bonds are subject to mandatory and optional redemption prior to maturity as more fully described in the Indenture.

-The proceeds of the Bonds will be used to finance the costs of: (i) various capital expenditures set forth in the Commission's ten year capital plan, including any amendments thereto, or any prior capital plan including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges; (b) obtaining the Letter of Credit (as defined in the Supplemental Indenture) as a Credit Facility (as defined in the Restated Indenture) in connection with the Bonds; and (c) the payment of the costs of issuing the Bonds.
+The proceeds of the Bonds will be used to finance the costs of: (i) various capital expenditures set forth in the Commission's ten year capital plan, including any amendments thereto, or any prior capital plan including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges; (ii) funding a required deposit to the Debt Service Reserve Fund; (iii) funding a portion of interest on the Bonds and the Commission's Turnpike Revenue Bonds, Series A of 2019; and (iv) issuing the Bonds.